Italian Heirloom Tomato

 Indeterminate 75-80 days to harvest Solanum lycopersicum

 HEIRLOOM Friends, if we could only grow one paste tomato, this is it, without question.
 And she’s an equally impressive slicer!
-Organic Italian Heirloom Tomato produces simply incredible amounts of massive 12 to 20-ounce red fruits.
+Italian Heirloom Tomato produces simply incredible amounts of massive 12 to 20-ounce red fruits.
 Her flavor is the perfect balance of acid and sweet, her texture thick and meaty with very few seeds.
 We love Italian Heirloom for sandwiches and salsa as well as sauce and so appreciate its tolerance of many diseases, including Late Blight.
 We had plants producing into early October 2015 in the field here in the Finger Lakes.
 Many thanks to our friends at Uprising Seeds for sharing this gem with us!

 At Fruition, we sow tomatoes in soil blocks indoors 2 months before final frost, early April for us here in Zone 5, germinating them on heat mats with ease.
 Good light is essential: Younger, less stressed seedlings are healthier and more abundant than older, more stressed seedlings.